david-wallace-croft/advent-of-spin/2024/challenge3/README.md

 ## Build and Deploy

-- Install the Command Line Interfaces (CLIs) for Dioxus and Fermyon Spin
 - Build and bundle the front-end
   - With Static Site Generation (SSG) and client-side hydration
 ```